 NAGBP is delivered by the charity Racing to School, which has been working across racing to offer free, curriculum-based education activities for nearly 20 years.
-Other partners in the programme include racecourses and museums, the British Racing School, stud farms and veterinary facilities, among others.
+Other partners of the program include The Jockey Club, National Horseracing Museum, British Racing School, Tattersalls and veterinary facilities, among others.

 What is possible